 If you want the ultimate graphics capabilities and an insanely overclocked CPU for gaming, building can make sense.

 - Protection from Obsolescence / Parts Re-use

 This was a big part of the reason I decided to build.
-I was tired of throwing away a perfectly good case, power supply, and other components because they were proprietary and couldn’t be re-used.
+I was tired of throwing away a perfectly good case, power supply, and other components from Dell because they were proprietary and couldn’t be re-used.
 Building from scratch using standard parts allows you to upgrade any part that needs upgrading without having to throw the whole computer away.
 This can save you money in the long run.

 - Unusual Computational Needs

 If you’re doing some hard-core scientific number crunching, or big-time video editing, or anything which requires tons of CPU, memory, or graphic horsepower, then building a computer to meet your special needs can make sense and can save you money.

 Another reason I’m glad I built my own computer is that it was fun (albeit stressful at times), and gave me satisfaction to see it working.

 But, remember that when building, there is some risk involved.
 If things don’t work, you can’t simply return it to Dell and get a new one.
 This was a bit scary for me, but I decided to go for it anyway.

 It might seem daunting to assemble own PC.
 And yes, it does take a lot of patience and care to put one together.
 But, on the other hand, many of the components are pre-assembled and so it’s more a matter of just connecting the big pieces together.